5 Great Beginner Pet Snakes

 Okeetee corn snake.

 Corn snake hatchlings average around $25-40 depending on where you buy them and their color variation.
 You can keep a hatchling in a 20-gallon enclosure for two to three years.
 After this, you should upgrade the enclosures to a minimum 50 gallon equivalent and larger enclosure.
-Make sure it has a screened top, an under tank heat pad attached to a thermostat, a ceramic water bowl, two hides (paper towel roll and a commercial hide), some driftwood for climbing, and aspen substrate.
+Make sure it has a screened top, an under tank heat pad attached to a thermostat, a ceramic water bowl, two hides (a cave and a half log are fine), some driftwood for climbing, and aspen substrate.
 No special lighting is required and when I feed them, I pull them out and place them in their own separate shoebox where they both get a frozen/thawed rat pup or F/T mice.
 They can live for a long time.

 Read the Corn Snake Care Sheet here.